Genesis 43 – Joseph Meets His Brothers a Second Time

 iii.
 God not only had to take the family of Israel out of the corrupt environment of Canaan, but He had to put them among a racially separated people who would not often intermarry or mingle with them.
 God simply sent Joseph on ahead to make the arrangements.

-6. (33-34) Joseph arranges them by order of birth and he favors Benjamin.
+6. (33-34) Joseph arranges them by order of birth and shows favor to Benjamin.

 And they sat before him, the firstborn according to his birthright and the youngest according to his youth; and the men looked in astonishment at one another.
 Then he took servings to them from before him, but Benjamin’s serving was five times as much as any of theirs.
 So they drank and were merry with him.